tom-p-huck/mypage/README.md

 Additional publications can be found on my [Google Scholar Profile](https://scholar.google.com/citations?user=gdPyPDwAAAAJ&hl=en&oi=ao).
 Since my PhD thesis in the field of functional safety, I have been involved in several industrial projects related to safety-critical systems in the domains of senesor systems and power electronics.
 <hr/>
 ### Control Theory
 My third area of interest is control theory.
-This is also closely related to my interest of embedded systems, since control theory is an integral part of understading and controlling physical processes in the real world.
-What I find especially fascinating about control theory is that it provides a kind of 'abstraction layer' which translates physical behaviors from various domains (electrical, mechanical, thermal,...) to a unified mathematical description (differential equations, laplace transfer functions etc.).
-This allows you to disassociate from technical implementations to a certain extent and think about the abstract behavior of a system in more general terms.<br>
+This is also closely related to my interest in embedded systems, since control theory is an integral part of understanding and controlling physical processes in the real world.
+What I find especially fascinating about control theory is that it provides a kind of 'abstraction layer' that translates physical behaviors from various domains (electrical, mechanical, thermal,...) into a unified mathematical description (differential equations, Laplace transfer functions, etc.).
+This allows you to detach from technical implementations to a certain extent and think about the abstract behavior of a system in more general terms.

-Since 2022, I hold a lecture on control theory at [Duale Hochschule Baden Württemberg](https://www.karlsruhe.dhbw.de/en/general/about-dhbw-karlsruhe.html) (DHBW) in Karlsruhe.
+Since 2022, I have been holding a lecture on control theory at [Duale Hochschule Baden-Württemberg](https://www.karlsruhe.dhbw.de/en/general/about-dhbw-karlsruhe.html) (DHBW) in Karlsruhe.
 You can find an overview of my lecture materials by clicking on the image below.

 <p align="center">